berrak/Rdebug/README.md

 [![GitHub issues](https://img.shields.io/github/issues/berrak/Rdebug.svg?logo=github&logoColor=ffffff)](https://github.com/berrak/Rdebug/issues)
 ![Badge Hit Counter](https://visitor-badge.laobi.icu/badge?page_id=berrak_Rdebug)

-# A handy library to smash out Arduino bugs.
+# A handy library to smash out Arduino bugs

 As in many similar debugging frameworks, the `Rdebug library` defines different `debug levels`.
 So with a simple `#define`, you can turn the `On` and `Off` serial monitor output for these statements.